Ctrider/McEventManagement/DEPLOYMENT.md

 # 🚀 Vercel Deployment Guide - McEventManagement

-## 🎯 Quick Deployment to quio.vercel.app
+## 🎯 Quick Deployment to mceventmanagement.vercel.app

 This guide will help you deploy the McEventManagement platform to Vercel in just a few minutes!